-- These groups appear to be more focused on the big picture of sustainability, raising awareness and offering support, versus dealing with in-depth details and target setting. - They are looking to advance energy efficiency and reducing GHG emissions throughout the industry, through collaboration, technical assistance, and support. - There is a focus on improving community health and quality of life through a reduction in air pollutants. - Parties are dually focused on sustainable innovation and climate resiliency.
+- These groups are more focused on the big picture of sustainability, raising awareness and offering support, instead of dealing with in-depth details and target setting. - They are looking to advance energy efficiency and reduce GHG emissions throughout the industry, through collaboration, technical assistance, and support. - There is a focus on improving community health and quality of life through a reduction in air pollutants. - Parties are dually-focused on sustainable innovation and climate change resiliency.